systemli/systemli-website/content/english/service/hosting.md

 Wikis are a good tool to structure knowledge.
 They help to manage knowledge, search it and extend it.
 We offer Dokuwiki as a wiki software.

-#### Forums

-Forums are practical for discussions and exchange of views within a group or organization.
-W offer phpBB as a forum software.

 #### Ticker

 We offer a ticker software with which you can accompany your political actions.
 Further information is found [here](/en/service/ticker).